Fine Fare

 Fine Fare was a chain of supermarkets which operated in the United Kingdom from 1951 until 1988.
 During the 1960s the company was the largest operator of supermarkets in Europe.
 Their Yellow Pack budget own-label range, introduced in 1980, was the first own brand basic range to be introduced in the UK.
 In 1983, it was the first British supermarket to sell organic food.

-The business for most of its existence was owned by companies controlled by Garfield Weston and his family, but were sold in 1986 to the Dee Corporation, operators of Gateway Foodmarkets with the stores being rebranded.
+The business for most of its existence was owned by companies controlled by Garfield Weston and his family.
+In 1986 it was sold to the Dee Corporation, operators of Gateway Foodmarkets.
+Following this, the stores were closed or rebranded, and by late 1988 the Fine Fare name had been phased out.

 History

 Early history

 In 1921, a year after Welwyn Garden City had been founded, Welwyn Stores opened there as an all-encompassing department store and social hub owned by the Welwyn Garden City Company, the business formed by Ebenezer Howard, the founder of the garden city movement.
 The business would open further branches in Hertfordshire selling groceries.
 Welwyn Garden City Company refused to allow any other retailer in the new town until 1936, when the Co-op were allowed to open a branch.
 The business opened the newly purpose-built Welwyn Department Store in 1939 to replace the former Welwyn Stores.
 In 1948, Welwyn Garden City Company transferred the development of the town to the Welwyn Garden City Development Corporation under the New Towns Act 1946, with the remaining parts of the business transferring to the Howardsgate Trust in 1951.
 Fine Fare was opened as a single supermarket in 1951, as an offshoot of the Welwyn Department Store.